 In the other pilots following this approach, however, Community approaches' impact on this indicator was lower than expected.
 The explanation is that the other pilots (Albania, Croatia, France, Italy, Slovenia) spent a significant amount of time building relations with local stakeholders and reaching potential attendees.
-Moreover, some of the local conditions - lack of policies to protect vulnerable customers or market conditions without room for contract optimization - make more complicated to translate Collective assemblies into practical action and tangible savings.
-In many cases, more time might be needed to construct a similar infrastructure to the Barcelona pilot, and mobilize political action to get regulations and policies in place that permit vulnerable customers accessing financial and administrative schemes that protect their rightful access to basic energy services.
+Moreover, some of the local conditions - lack of policies to protect vulnerable consumers or market conditions without room for contract optimization - make more complicated to translate Collective assemblies into practical action and tangible savings.
+In many cases, more time might be needed to construct a similar infrastructure to the Barcelona pilot, and mobilize political action to get regulations and policies in place that permit vulnerable consumers accessing financial and administrative schemes that protect their rightful access to basic energy services.
 This is the main reason while Community approaches received mixed valuations from EmpowerMed's partners.
-Women's participation was visibly high for this action in all pilots, as the lower share was reported in Barcelona (49%), and was nearly a 50%-50% distribution between men and women participants.
+Women's participation was visibly high for this action in all pilots, as the lower share was reported in Marseille (54%), and even in this pilot women represented more than half of participants.